DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

  └── ~/
      └── docker/
          └── prometheus/
-             ├─── alertmanager/
-             ├─── grafana/
-             ├─── grafana-data/
-             ├─── prometheus-data/
+             ├──── grafana_data/
+             ├──── prometheus_data/
              ├── docker-compose.yml
              ├── .env
              └── prometheus.yml
 ```

-* `alertmanager/` - ...
-* `grafana/` - a directory containing grafanas configs and dashboards
-* `grafana-data/` - a directory where grafana stores its data
+* `grafana_data/` - a directory where grafana stores its data
-* `prometheus-data/` - a directory where prometheus stores its database and data
+* `prometheus_data/` - a directory where prometheus stores its database and data
 * `.env` - a file containing environment variables for docker compose
 * `docker-compose.yml` - a docker compose file, telling docker how to run the containers
 * `prometheus.yml` - a configuration file for prometheus